… since I started adding TAng Zhong, my sandwich bread has started coming out soft and moist, and I’ve never gone back to store-bought sandwich bread…

 Storage for sandwich bread:

 Consume within 3 days or freeze.
-Before freezing, I usually pre-slice the whole loaf and store the slices in a Ziplock.
+Before freezing, I usually pre-sliced the whole loaf and store the slices in a Ziplock.
 Then you can just pop them in the toaster straight from the freezer when you need them.

 You can also keep the bread fresh for almost a week if you keep it in a glasslock box.